 Following in his brother’s footsteps, Jeff started playing trumpet at the age of 8.
 In his mid teens he was playing gigs at local nightclubs in a group that also included Steve Prusak.

-After majoring in music at the local community college Jeff was selected to perform with “Up With People” which toured the US and included such performances as the 76’ Superbowl halftime show.
+After majoring in music, Jeff was selected to perform with “Up With People” which toured the US and included such performances as the 76’ Superbowl halftime show.
 At this time Jeff got involved with the production end of the business and continued touring with regional groups and doing live production for recording artist through out the 70s.

-Through the 80’s and 90’s he mixed for hundreds of Artists, completed many training courses in Pro Audio, and designed countless sound systems while keeping his day gig at Stage Sound Inc. where he is now Vice President of Sales.
+Through the 80’s and 90’s he mixed for many artists, completed many training courses in Pro Audio, and designed countless sound systems while keeping his day job at Stage Sound Inc. where he is now GM/Vice President of Sales.